Liouville type theorems for elliptic equations with Dirichlet conditions in exterior domains: Introduction

 \begin{rem} Theorem \ref{equivalence} can be proved through entirely similar arguments as in \cite{CFY,ZCCY}, so we omit the details here. \end{rem}

 Next, we consider the integral equations \eqref{IEe} instead of PDEs \eqref{GPDE}.
 We will study the integral equations \eqref{IEe} via the method of scaling spheres developed by Dai and Qin in \cite{DQ0}.
 The method of scaling spheres is essentially a frozen variant of the method of moving spheres, that is, we only dilate or shrink the spheres with respect to one fixed center.
-The method of moving spheres was initially used by Chen and Li \cite{CL1}, Li and Zhu \cite{LZ} and Padilla \cite{Pa}, which means moving spheres centered at every points in $\mathbb{R}^{n}$ or $\partial\mathbb{R}^{n}_{+}$ in conjunction with calculus and ODE analysis.
+The method of moving spheres was initially used by Padilla \cite{Pa}, Chen and Li \cite{CL1}, and developed by Li and Zhu \cite{LZ} (two key calculus lemmas were established therein), which means moving spheres centered at every points in $\mathbb{R}^{n}$ or $\partial\mathbb{R}^{n}_{+}$ in conjunction with calculus lemmas and ODE analysis.
 Later, it was further developed by Li \cite{Li}, Chen and Li \cite{CL0}, Jin, Li and Xu \cite{JLX}.
 Recently, Chen, Li and Zhang developed a direct method of moving spheres on fractional order equations in \cite{CLZ}.
-One should note that, being different from the method of moving spheres, the method of scaling spheres take full advantage of the integral representation formulae of solutions and can be applied to various problems with singularities or without translation invariance on general domains.
+One should note that, being different from the method of moving spheres, the method of scaling spheres take full advantage of the integral representation formulae of solutions and can be applied to various PDE or IE problems with singularities or without translation invariance on general domains.
+It can also be applied to various fractional or higher order problems in the cases that the method of moving planes in conjunction with Kelvin transforms do not work (see \cite{DQ0,DQ2,DQZ}).
 The method of scaling spheres, in conjunction with the integral representation formulae of solutions and a ``Bootstrap" iteration process, will provide useful lower bound estimates on the asymptotic behaviour of solutions, which will lead to a contradiction with the integrability of solutions unless the solution $u\equiv0$.

 Our Liouville type result for IEs \eqref{IEe} is the following theorem. \begin{thm} Assume $n\geq2$, $0<\alpha\leq2$, $f$ is subcritical and satisfies the assumptions $(\mathbf{f_{1}})$, $(\mathbf{f_{2}})$ and $(\mathbf{f_{3}})$.
 If $u\in C(\overline{\Omega_{r}})$ is a nonnegative solution to IEs \eqref{IEe}, then $u\equiv 0$ in $\overline{\Omega_{r}}$. \end{thm}